MarkoBL/Rosi/README.md

 Appends the log output to the current log file, otherwise the log file will be overwritten every run.
 Default is false.

+**runtime.logscript**

+Show the actual script in the log ouput, if the compilation fails.

 **scriban.path**

 Sets a separate directory for scriban templates, default is the location of the main script.